 Center for Autism

-A variety of psychological services are offered through the Center for Autism, including diagnostics, follow-up care evaluations, parent therapy groups, social skills treatment and physician training.
+A variety of psychological services are offered through Cleveland Clinic Children's Center for Autism, including diagnostics, follow-up care evaluations, parent therapy groups, social skills treatment and physician training.

 Behavioral Health Specialty Assessment and Consultation Service

-The Behavioral Health Specialty Assessment & Consultation at Cleveland Clinic Children's provide psychological consultation services to children who are hospitalized for a wide range of acute and chronic illnesses.
+Behavioral Health Specialty Assessment & Consultations at Cleveland Clinic Children's provide psychological consultation services to children who are hospitalized for a wide range of acute and chronic illnesses.

 Behavioral Treatment for Headache

-Behavioral treatment for headache teaches children cognitive and behavioral strategies (i.e., “changing the way you think and act”) that can successfully minimize the pain and distress associated with headaches.
+Cleveland Clinic Children's Behavioral Treatment for Headache program teaches children cognitive and behavioral strategies (i.e., “changing the way you think and act”) that can successfully minimize the pain and distress associated with headaches.